Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

 - Function: GetHoldRegs(index,*addr*, *count*,valType)

 - Description: read the holding register.
-This instruction is supported in CR controller version 3.5.2 and above.
+This command is supported in CR controller version 3.5.2 and above.

-- Example
+- Parameters:

   | Parameters | Type   | Description                                                  |
   | ---------- | ------ | ------------------------------------------------------------ |